navidliwa/portfolio-site/README.md

 ## Description

  This is a personal site meant to give a brief description of my aim as a developer.
-There are also links to projects (placeholders for now) that I've worked on as a developer and a contact section with links to my socials for to get in touch.
+There are also links to projects (placeholders for now) that I've worked on as a developer and a contact section with links to my socials to get in touch.

  ## Usage